 Krka National Park

-If you would like to explore one of Croatia’s most beautiful National Parks – Krka National Park, situated in the inland of Šibenik, you will find yourself bewitched by its landscape of lakes, waterfalls and canyons.
-The river Krka runs right through the canyon forming impressive Skradinski Buk terraced waterfall.
-In the summer, cool river offers refreshment in warm sunny days while in winter one may take pleasure in stunning scenery as well as visiting Franciscan monastery on the island of Visovac.
+If you would like to explore one of Croatia’s most beautiful national parks – Krka National Park, located inland from Šibenik – you will find yourself enchanted by its landscape of lakes, waterfalls, and canyons.
+The river Krka flows through the canyon, forming the impressive Skradinski Buk terraced waterfall.
+In summer, the cool river offers refreshment on warm, sunny days, while in winter visitors can enjoy the stunning scenery as well as visit the Franciscan monastery on the island of Visovac.
+Let’s not forget the incredible cuisine based on Mediterranean ingredients with a modern twist.
+Local delicacies can be found on every corner in Split.
+Fresh fish, olive oil, various types of wine, excellent regional cooking, and specialty dishes are just some of the reasons why you should choose Croatia as your next travel destination.